pushrocks/smartsocket/README.md

 });

-// A SmartsocketClient can call functions on the serverside using .serverCall() analog to the Smartsocket's .clientCall method. mySmartsocketClient.serverCall("function",functionCallData)
+// A "SmartsocketClient" can call functions on the serverside using .serverCall() analog to the "Smartsocket"'s .clientCall method. mySmartsocketClient.serverCall("function",functionCallData)
     .then((functionResponseData) => { // the functionResponseData comes from the server... awesome, right?